j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 ![index](./images/bcactf/user/index.png)

-As we can see we can change the username and as per hints it uses UPDATE statement and we can inject in it.
+* As we can see, we can change the username.
+According to the hints, this uses an UPDATE statement, which makes it susceptible to injection attacks.

-Probably the app is using this query
+* The application is probably using this query.

 ```sql
 UPDATE users SET name="<input>" WHERE id=1;
 ```

-So we tried to exploit and display the results in the name field.
+* So we tried to exploit and display the results in the name field.

-Here are some payloads and their output
+* Here are some payloads and their output

 ```
 1. Payload: ",name=(SELECT group_concat(tbl_name) FROM sqlite_master WHERE type='table' and tbl_name NOT like 'sqlite_%')--